 See Related: Most Eco-Friendly Area Rugs

 The coastal habitat makes up approximately 7& of the world’s total land surface.
-It doesn’t seem like much compared to other habitats (like grassland) that makes up as much as 20% to 40% of the planet’s land, but it’s an absolutely essential biome.
+It doesn’t seem like much compared to other habitats (like grassland) that make up as much as 20% to 40% of the planet’s land, but it’s an absolutely essential biome.

-A coastal habitat is the meeting point between sea and land, where terrestrial meets aquatic.
+The coastal habitat is the meeting point between sea and land, where terrestrial meets aquatic.

 Estuaries, beaches, rock pools, sand dunes, and coastal forests are all different types of coastal habitats all over the world that you might encounter.

-Despite its small size in comparison to other habitats, the coastal biomes contain more than a total 20% of the world’s biodiversity as a whole.
+Despite its small size in comparison to other habitats, the coastal biomes contain more than a total of 20% of the world’s biodiversity as a whole.

-Coasts are ever-changing: erosion and weather does their part to move the lines of the coast over time.
+Coasts are ever-changing: erosion and weather do their part to move the lines of the coast over time.
 Weather is ever-evolving, and tropical/subtropical weather systems are often to be found near the world’s coasts.

-Unfortunately, coasts are also one of the world’s worst affected habitats.
+Unfortunately, coasts are also one of the world’s worst-affected habitats.
 While home to 20% of total biodiversity, they take the brunt of the impact from industry, pollution, and heightened temperatures.

 Nature also causes its own problems to the coast; while shoreline erosion is a natural phenomenon, human intervention is necessary to stop the damage that natural erosion might cause.

 The coast is one of the most important biomes to protect.